frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 - [itemType](#itemtype): undefined by default
 - [itemKeys](#itemkeys): undefined by default

-### Spreadsheet
+### `spreadsheet`

-Spreadsheet formats is a group of sheet-based formats such as Excel or ODS.
+Spreadsheet formats are sheet-based formats such as Excel or ODS.
 Their charactistics can be expressed the following properties:

 - [$schema](#schema): `https://datapackage.org/profiles/1.0/tabledialect.json` by default
 - [header](#header): `true` by default